-Giuseppe Chiantera (Rome, 1978) freelance photojournalist and videomaker and United Nations Correspondents' Association Vienna correspondent.
+Giuseppe Chiantera (Rome, 1978) freelance photojournalist and videomaker

 Worked with Italian and foreign newspapers and magazines and agencies

-Collaboration with humanitarian organizations and NGOs.
+Collaboration with humanitarian organisations and NGOs.

 The manufacturing of “cohetes” (firecrackers) has become one of the main ways families belonging to the Mayan communities of San Juan Sacatepèquez and San Raymundo in Guatemala earn a living, 50km from the capital, Guatemala City.